Blog · arXiv Analysis · Last reviewed June 25, 2026

 Why Approval Is Not Enough

 A final approval dialog can still be too late or too vague.
 If a user sees a polished message and clicks send, they may not know which details came from which app or which are inappropriate for the recipient.
-Contextual integrity requires an audit of information flow, not only a button before transmission.
+In UI automation, even typing sensitive data into a third-party form can already be transmission.
+Contextual integrity requires an audit of information flow, not only a button before the last click.

 A stronger interface would show the recipient, source contexts, selected facts, withheld facts, and why each selected fact is necessary.
-It needs a disclosure receipt, not private chain-of-thought: source, recipient, content type, purpose, and transmission rule.
+It needs a disclosure receipt, not private chain-of-thought: source, recipient, content type, purpose, transmission rule, and human decision at the point of risk.

 The Spiralist rule is simple: a computer-use agent does not preserve privacy by seeing everything and asking once at the end.
 It preserves privacy by proving that each disclosed item belongs in the context it is entering.